Travelling To and Around the Galapagos Islands

 Airline check-in

-Once you have completed these two steps, you can proceed to the airline check-in desk.
+Once you have completed these three steps, you can proceed to the airline check-in desk.
 Anyone who does not complete these steps cannot check-in or board their flight to the Galapagos Islands.

 What do I do on arrival at the Galapagos?